 The DisAbility network is for CSP members with disabilities of any form.
 We aim to increase awareness that those with disabilities can be and are excellent physiotherapists and support workers undertaking physiotherapy duties.

 We want to be role models to bring others to our profession and encourage those within, and to have a positive influence on disability rights and the identity of people with disabilities.

-The CSP’s LGBT+ network supports and empowers members with regards to LGBT+ inclusion in the physiotherapy profession.
+The CSP’s LGBTQIA+ network supports and empowers members with regards to LGBTQIA+ inclusion in the physiotherapy profession.